 Patients have a history of increasing hair shedding when washing or brushing their hair.
 Their ponytail or bun becoming less full and gradual thinning is noticed especially over the crown.
 It is normal to lose hair daily however most females seem to realise reasonably quickly that the hair fall has increased and isn’t normal for them.
 In the early stages, hair loss can be stopped and sometimes reversed with hair appearing thicker after 2-3 years of treatment.
 If the hair loss is significant at presentation, realistically, we could slow down further loss but reversing the loss is much more difficult.

 Tests for cause of hair loss

 Firstly, I need to work out why you are losing hair and after examining your scalp will usually ask for

 - Blood tests to exclude anaemia, iron, nutritional deficiency and hormonal imbalances.

 - Biopsy of the scalp - In some patients, a biopsy (sample of scalp skin) maybe recommended to confirm a diagnosis before starting therapy.
 It is important to exclude other causes which are treated differently.

 My approach to hair loss has changed over the years.
 I believe it is important to be proactive.
 The aim of treatment is not to just stop further hair loss but to thicken and if possible, reverse the thinning.
 I would encourage patients to present early to see their doctor or dermatologist.

 What is telogen effluvium?

 Telogen effluvium is the hair loss which occurs after stress, whether it is after pregnancy, dramatic loss of weight, illness, grief etc. It may sometimes occur without a trigger.
-Diagnosing this condition requires a biopsy.
-This condition can sometimes coexist with female pattern hair loss (androgenetic alopecia).
+This condition can sometimes coexist with female pattern hair loss

 What causes bald spots?